-In the Aubrac: What It Means to Feel “At Home” in the Deep Heart of France
+In the Aubrac: Feeling at Home in the Deep Heart of France

-Cet article est consacré à mon ami Luc-Emmanuel (qui m’a convaincu de reprendre ce travail en tant que blogeur et qui m’a posé la question à la base de cette réflexion) et à Karen (ma chere epouse qui tolere mes marottes et qui est ma partenaire dans cette aventure.)
-Is there someplace in the world (other than your actual home) that feels like home to you?
+Cet article est consacré à mon ami Luc-Emmanuel, qui m’a convaincu de reprendre ce travail et qui m’a posé la question à la base de cette réflexion.
+Is there some place in the world (other than your actual home) that feels like home to you?
 Someplace that is instantly comfortable – a relative’s house, a specific beach, some small town or a sprawling city — where you can imagine spending significant chunks of the time remaining to you on this planet?
-Since I started this blog six years ago, people have regularly asked me “What is it about France […]
+Since I started this blog nine years ago, people have regularly asked me “What is it about France that draws you in so deeply?”
+To be honest, my wife often asks me that, and she lived there with […]

 Chateau de Montmorin